 Additionally, you can consult the following resources to learn more:

-At Dr.Bill, we are LFP-model-ready and are here to answer your questions about billing on this new model.
+At Dr.Bill, we have many doctors already billing using the LFP payment model and are here to help.
 Please contact us with your questions and we will respond within one business day.